ROCm/rocminfo/docs/install/build.rst

 Building ROCmInfo
 *****************

-Use the standard cmake build procedure to build rocminfo.
-The location of ROCm root (parent directory containing ROCM headers and libraries) must be provided as a cmake argument using the standard CMAKE_PREFIX_PATH CMake variable.
+Use the standard cmake build procedure to build ROCmInfo.
+The location of ROCm root (parent directory containing ROCM headers and libraries) must be provided as a CMake argument using the standard CMAKE_PREFIX_PATH CMake variable.

-After cloning the rocminfo git repo, please make sure to do a git-fetch --tags to get the tags residing on the repo.
+After cloning the ROCmInfo git repo, you must perform a `git-fetch --tags` to get the tags residing on the repo.
 These tags are used for versioning.

 For example,